Planning an individual’s return to work after illness with Covid-19

 Returning to work following a bereavement

-Covid-19 is resulting in the deaths of family and friends.
-Grief and mourning will affect workers’ physical and mental health.
-In the return-to-work process, particular consideration should be given to individuals who have been or are experiencing bereavement.
+Covid-19 has resulted in the deaths of family and friends.
+Grief and mourning will affect workers’ physical and mental health in different ways.
+In the return-to-work process, particular consideration should be given to individuals who have been, or are experiencing bereavement.

 The role of the occupational safety and health professional

-The occupational safety and health professional’s role in the return-to-work process is critical.
-They can support good return-to-work practice by
+The OSH professional’s role in the return-to-work process is critical.
+They can support good return-to-work practice by:

 - giving advice on risk assessments